 ImpairmentCheck — 24/7 expert guidance on impairment ratings.

-Standardized methodology is applied to each chapter to enhance the relevancy of impairment ratings, improve internal consistency and promote ease of application to the rating process.
+The standardized methodology is applied to each chapter to enhance the relevancy of impairment ratings, improve internal consistency, and promote ease of application to the rating process.
 This ordered method enables busy physicians to become proficient with the ratings for multiple organ systems and to anticipate how each chapter is organized in order to better assimilate the information.

-The Sixth Edition applies both terminology from, and an analytical framework based on, the International Classification of Functioning, Disability and Health (ICF), to generate five impairment classes which permit the rating of the patient from no impairment to most severe.
+The Sixth Edition applies both terminologies and an analytical framework based on the International Classification of Functioning, Disability, and Health (ICF) to generate five impairment classes that permit the rating of the patient from no impairment to most severe.
 A diagnosis-based grid has been developed for each organ system.
-The grid arranges commonly used ICD-9 diagnoses within the five classes of impairment severity, according to the consensus-based dominant criterion.
+The grid arranges commonly used ICD-9 diagnoses within the five classes of impairment severity according to the consensus-based dominant criterion.